John A. Durkin

-Early life
+Early life and education

 Born March 29, 1936, in Brookfield, Massachusetts, Durkin was the youngest of four children, and graduated from St. John's High School in 1954.
 He later claimed that his parents told him that the highest callings in life were to become a priest or an honest politician, and that he opted for politics.
 At the age of 18, Durkin held his first elective office - Moderator of the Brookfield Town Meeting.

 He went on to attend the College of the Holy Cross in Worcester, graduating in 1959.
 Through the U.S Navy ROTC program, he received his commission in the United States Navy as an Ensign.
 Durkin served in the Navy from 1959 to 1961, attaining the rank of Lieutenant (Junior Grade).

 After his Navy service, Durkin enrolled at Georgetown University Law Center, where he earned his J.D. degree in 1965.
 He was admitted to the bar, and began to practice in New Hampshire.
-He served as an Assistant State Attorney General from 1966–68, and as State Insurance Commissioner from 1968 to 1973.
+He served as an Assistant State Attorney General from 1966 to 1968, and as State Insurance Commissioner from 1968 to 1973.
 He gained a degree of name recognition throughout the State, and frequently made headlines fighting insurance companies on behalf of consumers.

 United States Senate

-1974 Senate election
+1974 and 1975 Senate election

 In 1974, Durkin won the Democratic nomination for the Senate being vacated by the retiring 20-year Republican incumbent, Norris Cotton.
 In the November 5 general election Durkin appeared to have lost against Republican Congressman Louis Wyman by 355 votes.
 Durkin requested a recount, which resulted in his victory by 10 votes.
 Governor Meldrim Thomson then certified Durkin as the winner.
 Wyman then requested a second recount, in which he prevailed by two votes.
 Senator Cotton resigned on December 31, 1974, and Gov. Thomson appointed Wyman for the balance of the term ending January 3, 1975, a common practice intended to give an incoming senator an advantage in seniority.
 Most thought this ended the disputed election, but Durkin appealed to the full United States Senate, which is the final arbiter of Senate elections under the Constitution.